 If you are looking to enjoy a tropical paradise, consider a visit to the archipelago Maldives.
 The Indian Ocean is warm, which warrants plenty of seaside adventures no matter which of the many member islands you choose for your vacation.

 Quebec City, Canada

 This quaint Canadian town is just a short distance from Montreal and an even shorter drive to the Maine border.
 If you are lucky, it will snow before your visit, so you can catch a glimpse of the city dressed in white, and hopefully snap a few photos of the winter wonderland while you’re there.

 A trip to Savannah can feel like a trip back in time, given the vibrancy of the historic city.
 Landmarks from American history are located all over, and the beauty of the well-maintained architecture will make you yearn for a bygone era.

 Often mistaken as the Australian capital, Sydney happens to be one of the most visited cities in the world.
-And for good reason—its many landmarks, from the Opera House to Bondi Beach, give it international renown and make it worth second and third visits later on.
+And for good reason—its many landmarks, from the Opera House to Bondi Beach, give it international renown and make it worth more than one visit.